benmerckx/monsoon/README.md

 ### Usage

 It is recommended to import the Monsoon classes with `using Monsoon;` at the top of your module.
-All routing methods are implemented as macros and will not propery function without `using`.
+All routing methods are implemented as macros and will not properly function without `using`.

 # Routing